jmillxyz/Win32-OpenSSH-wiki/Win32-OpenSSH-RoadMap.md

 #### Security (April, May) - Status - done
 Our current implementation requires the SSH daemon to run as Local System with high privileges.
 We are working on moving to a more secure model that runs the daemon with the least privileges required (and most likely as Network Service).
 We will also address other Windows relevant security aspects including key-based authentication and secure credential/passphrase management.
 #### Code Prep - Status - In progress
 The goal of this port is to ultimately converge in OpenSSH's main repo.
-Over the next couple of months, we will progressively seek feedback from the the OpenSSH community, prepare and refactor code as needed, with a plan to integrate into the main repo around the middle of 2016.
+Over the next couple of months, we will progressively seek feedback from the the OpenSSH community, prepare and refactor code as needed, with a plan to integrate into the main repo around Oct 2016.

 #### Rough timeline on when the key tasks would be accomplished: